News & Press

 About Plimoth Patuxet

 Plimoth Patuxet is one of the Nation’s foremost living history museums.
-Founded in 1947, the Museum creates engaging experiences of history built on thorough research about the Indigenous and European people who met along Massachusetts' historic shores of change in the 1600s.
-Immersive and educational encounters underscore the collaborations as well as the cultural clash and conflicts of the 17th-century people of this region.
+Founded in 1947, the Museum creates engaging experiences of history built on thorough research about the Indigenous and European people who met along Massachusetts' historic shores in the 1600s.
 Major exhibits include the Historic Patuxet Homesite, the 17th-Century English Village, Mayflower II, and Plimoth Grist Mill.
-A private, 501(c)(3) not-for-profit educational institution, Plimoth Patuxet is supported by admission fees, donations, memberships, and revenue from a variety of educational programming, dining and gift shops.
+A private, 501(c)(3) not-for-profit educational institution, Plimoth Patuxet is supported by admission fees, donations, memberships, and revenue from educational programs, gift shops and dining.
 Plimoth Patuxet receives support from the Massachusetts Cultural Council, private foundations, corporations, and local businesses.
 Located less than an hour’s drive south of Boston, and 15 minutes north of Cape Cod, the Museum is open daily from early spring through the Sunday after Thanksgiving.
 For more information, visit plimoth.org.
 Follow the Museum on Facebook, Instagram, and Twitter.

 About The National Endowment for the Humanities